InsanelyHarsh/InsanelyHarsh/README.md

 Hello World!<br> I am Harsh Mohan Yadav, Final Year Undergrad Student pursuing by BTech from IIIT Jabalpur Institute.
 - I love building things, anything in Tech could excite me.
 - I have been doing iOS Development for the past 1.5 years.
 Also explored Machine Learning, Web Scraping, somewhat of Web & Android Development.
-- I worked as iOS Developer Intern at Plaxonic during my last summer break & Curie Microeletronics.
+- I'm Currently working as **Engineering Intern-iOS at Zuddl** and previously I worked as **iOS Developer Intern at Plaxonic** during my last summer break & **Curie Microelectronics**.
 - Also contributed to Open Source projects.
-- Recently Me & my team of 6, filed our Fabrication Project for a patent.
-It is a new, robust way of taking Attendance using Mobiles without any internet services.
+- Recently My team of 6, filed our Fabrication Project for a patent.
+It is a new, robust way to take Attendance using Mobiles without internet services.
-- Currently, I am learning Golang and exploring Backend development.
-Looking forward to collaborating on new exciting Projects.
+- Currently, I'm exploring **Backend development with Golang** and Looking forward to collaborating on new exciting Projects.

 ### ✍️ Random Dev Quote
 ![](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=radical)